 Moving tips: 39.
 Pack a suitcase for the first night

 When you move, pack a suitcase like when you go traveling.
 The thing is that you will be so tired and exhausted once you have moved everything to your new home.
 For us, it was almost midnight when we finally settled into our new home.
 The only thing we wanted to do was to get some sleep as we had to do a lot of unpacking the following day.

 You wouldn’t want to search through boxes to find what you need for the night.
 Therefore, pack all your essentials like your toiletries, bottled water, baby necessities, some clothes, and slippers in a suitcase for the first night.
 Don’t forget any medications as well.
 Carry this suitcase with you during your car drive or plane journey to your new home.

 Moving tips: 40.
 Keep your valuables with you at all time

 Do not pack any valuables and keep them with you instead.
 This includes your passport, prescription medicines, cash, credit card, expensive jewelry, etc.

 This applies too when you go on vacation.
 For me personally, I would never put any valuables in a checked-in suitcase.
 If I cannot see my belongings physically, there is always a chance that they can be lost or stolen.

 Moving tips: 41.
 Take photos of your old and new home

-If you are renting, make sure to take some photos of your old home when you move out, and also some photos of your new home before you move in, especially if you see any existing damage in your new home.
+If you are renting in Germany, make sure to take some photos of your old home when you move out, and also some photos of your new home before you move in, especially if you see any existing damage in your new home.